 Construction Layout and As-Built Surveys

-During the construction phase of the project, the surveyors will provide layout services for the contractors by placing stakes on the site to show the location for construction of curbs, stormwater management facilities, utilities, buildings, foundations, steel, etc.
+During the construction phase of the project, the surveyors will provide layout services for the contractors by placing stakes (also called “stakeout”) on the site to show the location for construction of curbs, utilities, building foundations, steel, and stormwater management facilities, etc.

 As-built surveys may be conducted before, during or after construction to exhibit and document the various “as-built” conditions of a project.
 Typically, as-built surveys will be conducted for site, stormwater management, foundations, sanitary sewer.

-Stormwater management (SWM) as-built surveys may be required by some municipalities (such as New Castle County) for all of the stormwater management facilities on the site, whether they are above ground and underground.
+Stormwater management (SWM) as-built surveys may be required by some municipalities (such as New Castle County) for all of the stormwater management facilities on the site, whether they are above ground or underground.

 ALTA/NSPS Land Title Surveys